 Mitigation action plans and scenarios (MAPS)

 MAPS combined facilitated stakeholder processes with research.
 The programme supported South-South collaboration between developing countries in their plans to implement more ambitious mitigation actions.
-The ERC, in collaboration with SouthSouthNorth, focused on supporting researchers in MAPS countries in analysing actions and how that can contribute to achieving targets and overall reductions in the growth of emissions.
-MAPS built on the experience of South Africa’s long-term mitigation scenarios.
-MAPS activities in each country crucially included a participative process with stakeholders from all sectors.
+The Energy Research Centre, in collaboration with SouthSouthNorth, focused on supporting researchers in MAPS countries in analysing actions and how that can contribute to achieving targets and overall reductions in the growth of emissions.
+MAPS built on the experience of South Africa’s long-term mitigation scenarios, and activities in each country crucially included a participative process with stakeholders from all sectors.
 In this sense, MAPS was not only another research study – but the information was produced in partnership with the best indigenous and international research.
 It strongly built on existing in-country research capacity, feeding information into a national process run by the country.

 Measurement and Performance Tracking (MAPT)

 The World Resources Institute (WRI) led the Measurement and Performance Tracking (MAPT) initiative in six developing countries, including South Africa.
 The goal of this project (managed by the Energy Research Centre) was to work in partnership with national actors to build capacity and promote shared perspectives and readiness among key stakeholders on the design and implementation of credible systems to make mitigation actions by developing countries measurable, reportable and verifiable (MRV), at the national, policy, and industry levels.

 In 2013 the Energy Research Centre undertook 3 case studies relating to MRV in South Africa.
 These case studies, on co-benefits of mitigation actions, the domestic MRV system in South Africa and an examination of the solar water heater roll out in South African can be found on the WRI MAPT website.
 For general information on the project and other resources, visit the WRI website here.